concordion/concordion-timing-extension/README.md

 # Introduction

 Often it is useful to know how long a given example takes to run.
 This extension provides this by printing the timing to screen for each example.
+The functionality can be toggled on or off via a toggle button located at the top right of the results screen.

 # Further info

 <!-- * [Specification](https://github.com/concordion/concordion-timing-extension-demo/spec/spec/concordion/ext/storyboard/Storyboard.html) -->
 <!-- * [API](http://concordion.github.io/concordion-storyboard-extension/api/index.html) -->